OAGi/Score/docs/user_guide/ScoreUserGuide.rst

 As the name implied, End User Code List and End User Core Component are those created and owned by the end user.
-There are also Developer Code List and Developer Core Component – see `Developer Vs. end user core components <#developer-vs-end-user-core-components>`__.
+There are also Developer Code List and Developer Core Component – see `Developer vs. End User Core Components <#developer-vs-end-user-core-components>`__.
 Developer Core Components (that includes Developer Code Lists) have a different set of states than End User Core Components and End User Code List (parallel to the Developer Core Components (DCC), let us also include End User Code